 Access to our Post Acute Care program is subject to availability and based on priority.

-Referrals: Hospital health professional can refer you to the PAC program prior to discharge from hospital or if you have been discharged home and feel you require some assistance please call Community Nursing on (03) 5722 5417
+Referrals: Hospital health professionals can refer you to the PAC program prior to discharge from hospital or if you have been discharged home and feel you require some assistance please call Community Nursing on (03) 5722 5417

 Cost: Our Post Acute Care program is free of charge, however; there may be a charge for consumables such as wound dressings.